j5bot/proton-pack-wiring/isolation/Isolation.md

   The easiest way to obtain this part and the above USB-A plug is just to cut the included cable in two.

+- A length of 18-20g black wire and a length of 18-20g red wire long enough to run between your switch and the GP⭐️ pack board.

 - If using pre-wired cables: Some way to color code 5 different red wires.

-  For example, 5 (non-black) colors of electrical tape.
+  For example, 4 (non-black) colors of electrical tape.
   5 (non-black) markers and an appropriate way to tape paper colored with them to thin wires.

-- If creating your own cables: 5 (non-black) colors of 18g (20g is probably ok too) wire.
+- If creating your own cables: 4 (non-black) colors of 18g (20g is probably ok too) wire.

 ## Instructions